 Thank you for stopping by to hear more about The Rogue Retrieval, my debut sci-fi novel with Harper Voyager.
-On this page you’ll find some details about the book, and three ways that you (yes, you!) can help it succeed.

 “The writing is crisp, the story moves quickly, and the characters are well drawn… This is a more than impressive first novel; it is a rollicking good read.”

 –Galaxy’s Edge Magazine

 “The fun of this story is watching the team dodge, lie and fight their way across a medieval world where their charade could cost them their lives.”

 “This is an adventure novel, and you’re going to get adventure, whether you like it or not.
 Quinn is the sort of character who you want to see win–or at least survive to run away another day.”

 –J.C.
 Nelson, author of the Grimm Agency series.